hazelcast/hazelcast/README.md

 ### Zone Aware Support

+***NOTE:***
+ZONE_AWARE configuration is only valid when you use Hazelcast Discovery SPI based configuration with `<discovery-strategies>`. `<aws>` based configuration is still using old implemenation and does not support ZONE_AWARE feature

-This support is available for Hazelcast Client 3.8.6 and newer releases.
+Zone Aware Support is available for Hazelcast Client 3.8.6 and newer releases.

 As a discovery service, Hazelcast AWS plugin put the zone information into the Hazelcast's member attributes map during the discovery process.
 Please see the [Defining Member Attributes section](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#defining-member-attributes)